w3c/wai-website/pages/about/groups/task-forces/conformance-testing/work-statement.md

 The Accessibility Conformance Testing (ACT) Task Force depends on:

 *   [AG WG](/about/groups/agwg/) to ensure accurate interpretation and representation of WCAG requirements;
-*   [ARIA WG](/about/groups/aria/) to ensure accurate interpretation and representation of WAI-ARIA requirements;
+*   [ARIA WG](/about/groups/ariawg/) to ensure accurate interpretation and representation of WAI-ARIA requirements;
 *   [ACT Rules Community Group](https://act-rules.github.io/) to utilize this group's contribution on conformance testing.

 The Accessibility Conformance Testing (ACT) Task Force will also coordinate with relevant W3C groups and activities on testing and quality assurance.
-This may include groups such as [Browser Testing and Tools Working Group](https://www.w3.org/testing/browser/).
-The Task Force may also coordinate with the [Education and Outreach Working Group (EOWG)](/about/groups/eo/) where necessary to improve the writing, presentation, and educational value of the developed materials.
+This may include groups such as [Browser Testing and Tools Working Group](https://www.w3.org/groups/wg/browser-tools-testing/).

 ## Communication